c60evaporator/seaborn-analyzer/README.rst

 .. image:: https://user-images.githubusercontent.com/59557625/115889860-4e8bde80-a48f-11eb-826a-cd3c79556a42.png
    :width: 480px

-If you want to know usage of the other classes, see `API Reference
+If you want to know the usage of the other classes, see `API Reference
 <https://github.com/c60evaporator/seaborn-analyzer/blob/master/README.rst#api-reference>`__ and `Examples
 <https://github.com/c60evaporator/seaborn-analyzer/blob/master/README.rst#examples>`__